Anal 101: Exploring your back passage a hole new way

 The intimacy of anal sex

 Sex isn’t always perfect.
-And anal sex is far from it.
+And is far from it.
 It may feel awkward and silly at times but keep in mind that a sense of humor and genuine curiosity will lead to good things!
 The anus is a portal to human vulnerability.

 Understanding this feeling of vulnerability fosters a sense of compassion and togetherness among partners.
 This is why communication is pivotal, and by doing so, your partner can support you accordingly.